-The Alt - Alt strategy is not good and takes a lot of time -on average, 600 seconds (not represented)- before releasing the network.
-Also, when switching to any version of the LGO strategy, the number of vehicles for strategies $Alt - Sum^2$, Alt - Max, and Alt - Sum progressively decreases until both paths are finally empty.
+We notice that the Alt - Alt strategy is not good and takes a lot of time -on average, 600 seconds- before releasing the network.
+We also note that, when switching to any version of the LGO strategy, the number of vehicles for strategies $Alt - Sum^2$, Alt - Max, and Alt - Sum progressively decreases until both paths are finally empty.
 The fastest evacuation is given by the curve $Alt - Sum^2$.
-We observe the existence of two stages for the Alt-Sum criterion.
-Upon the strategy runs, the curve makes a plateau, followed by a steeper slope than on any other curve.
-This is due to the Sum criterion avoiding to switch queues (as we will see in the next subsection).
+We observe the existence of two stages for the Alt - Sum criterion.
+Upon the outbreak of the strategy, the curve makes a plateau, followed by a steeper slope than on any other curve.
+This is due to the Sum criterion avoiding to switch queues (as we will see in the next sub-section).
 When there are injections, while one of the queues is running, the other saturates (generations are then forbidden, and therefore the Bernoulli process is not respected).
 This saturation is a way to limit the increase of the number of vehicles (hence the plateau), and further delays the moment when the total of 100 injected vehicles is reached.
 Once the injections have stopped, Alt-Sum releases its queues faster by avoiding the wasted time associated to switching queues.
 We see that Alt - Max and $Alt - Sum^2$ have a slightly higher maximum number of vehicles than Alt - Sum, but no such plateau.